EugeneGIS/AGDAbook/docs/07-SOM.md

 Population aging increased over the course of the 20th century, with one in five person of retirement age today.
 In the present study, we developed a machine learning based approach to understand and describe the population patterns in different geographic areas.

-### SOM

-We use **SOM**, an *unsupervised competitive learning neural network* allowing representing a high-dimensional feature space (defined by the multivariate input dataset), as two-dimensional discretized pattern (the SOM grid of neurons).
-In SOM the proximity of the units in the output grid reflects the similarity of the corresponding input observations, which guarantees the preservation of the topological structure of the input data.

-Compared to other approaches, SOM is very efficient for data visualization.
-Indeed it provides additional outputs such as the heatmaps, representing the distribution of each input feature across the SOM grid, extremely useful to visually explore the relationship between the input variables.

 ### Swiss census data

 Input data come from the national population census, provided by the [Swiss Federal Statistical Office](https://www.bfs.admin.ch/bfs/en/home.html), and including information on the socio-economic status of the population and surveyed land use and land cover.
 This information has been aggregated to the municipality level for the purpose of the present investigation.
 Census data 2020 have been considered to analyse the current pattern, while the former census surveys can be considered to assess transitions and evaluate population dynamics.

-## Variables inspection
+## Self Organizing Map

+We use **SOM**, an unsupervised competitive learning neural network allowing representing a high-dimensional feature space (defined by the multivariate input dataset), as two-dimensional discretized pattern (the SOM grid of neurons).
+In SOM the proximity of the units in the output grid reflects the similarity of the corresponding input observations, which guarantees the preservation of the topological structure of the input data.

+Compared to other approaches, SOM is very efficient for data visualization.
+Indeed it provides additional outputs such as the heatmaps, representing the distribution of each input feature across the SOM grid, extremely useful to visually explore the relationship between the input variables.

+## Computing lab: SOM

-### Import the data
+### Import the Swiss census dataset

 Fist, you have to import the Swiss census dataset for the year 2020, referred to the municipality administrative units.
 As you can see from the description of the selected variables \autoref{Variables}, some of them can be discarded from the analysis.